emscripten-core/emscripten/site/source/docs/compiling/Dynamic-Linking.rst

 Dynamic Linking
 ===============

-.. note:: Dynamic linking in emscripten is still somewhat experimental and subject to change.
-This documentation is also curently somewhat outdated the in the process of being refreshed.
+.. note:: This documentation is somewhat outdated and is in the process of being refreshed.

 Emscripten supports linking object files (and ar archives that contain object files) statically.
 This lets most build systems work with Emscripten